turingschool/front-end-curriculum/lessons/module-1/archive/computer-setup.md

 - `Terminal` A program that allows a user to interact with The Command Line
 - `Git` A tool for managing the code you write
 - `Xcode` A set of development tools built and distributed by Apple
-- `node` Something that allows us to run javascript from the command line
+- `node` Something that allows us to run JavaScript from the command line

 ## Configuring a development environment